 Breakthrough is here defined as the point at which the cumulative quantity of hydrocarbons emitted is equal to 2 grams.

 5.1.4.2.
-Breakthrough may be verified using the evaporative emission enclosure as described in paragraphs 5.1.5. and 5.1.6. respectively.
+Breakthrough may be verified using the evaporative emission enclosure as described in paragraphs 5.1.5. and 5.1.6..
 Alternatively, breakthrough may be determined using an auxiliary evaporative canister connected downstream of the vehicle's canister.
 The auxiliary canister shall be well purged with dry air prior to loading.

 5.1.4.3.
 The measuring chamber shall be purged for several minutes immediately before the test until a stable background is obtained.
 The chamber air mixing fan(s) shall be switched on at this time.